 Joe Karaganis, Director, Open Syllabus Project

-Peter B. Kaufman, Senior Program Officer, Development and Strategic Initiatives, MIT Open Learning (co-chair)
+Peter B. Kaufman, Senior Program Officer, Resource Development & Strategic Initiatives, MIT Open Learning (co-chair)

 SJ Klein, Underlayer, Board Member, Knowledge Futures Group